ALavault/alavault.github.io/_posts/2020-06-13-music_tuto_5_harmony_ii.md

 If we want to write a half-diminished chord, we can't.
 Unless we write it down with a b5 somewhere : B-7(b5) is a valid way of writing a half-diminished chord.

-We can also continue to stack thirds : we will end with 9th and 13th.
+We can also continue to stack thirds : we will end with the 9th, 11th and 13th.

+*Exercice :* Experiments with stacking thirds.
+Note your feelings about the differents chords.

+*Hint :* I like to see extend chords as polychords (i.e. two chords played on top of each other).
+For instance, a C*maj13* can be thought of as a C*maj7* on the bass topped by a D*min* triad.

+Same with a Fmaj13(#11) : it can be seen as a F*maj7* topped of by a G major triad.

+### 5.4 Beyond tertiary harmony

+Of course, nothing force us to use chords built on thirds (aka tertiary harmony).
+We can use fourth or fifth.
+Even seconds.

+*Exercice :* Have fun and experiment.
+Quartal (based on fourth) are somewhat common is modern fusion (e.g. Plini - Electric Sunrise) : start here.

 ---